“Super-cool interiors and a snazzy roof terrace make Barcelona’s classiest design hotel a real treat for the senses”

 Rooms are priced according to size, with minimalist design running throughout: funky beds, contemporary chairs, walls of glass and pale oak floors.
 The feel is smooth and cool, bright and breezy.
 Sleek cabinets form a wall between the bathroom and bedroom onto which TV is projected at the flick of a button; there’s concealed lighting underneath, and the odd cubed light box on the floor.
 Comfortable kingsize or twin beds come well-dressed in crisp linen, and some rooms have bay windows housing daybeds or tables and chairs.
 The spacious, stylish bathrooms have deep bathtubs with Grohe power showers overhead, plus square porcelain sinks, wrap-around mirrors and all the bits and bobs you could want (fluffy towels, bathrobes and slippers, aluminium bottles of lotions and gels, and jars of bath salts).

-Junior Suites and Suites are vast, with leather sofas and separate walk-in showers, but we thought that the standard Omm Rooms and slightly larger Superior Rooms were big enough, so you don't have to splash out.
+Sir Supremes, Sir Suites and the Sir City Suite are vast, with leather sofas and walk-in showers or bathtubs, but we thought that the standard Sir Boutiques and slightly larger Sir Deluxes were big enough, so you don't have to splash out.
 All rooms have the usual array of hi-tech gadgetry: air conditioning, CD players, phones with voicemail, WiFi.
 Some rooms are non-smoking, others are fully equipped for wheelchair access.
 Rooms on the upper floors get more light and some have views of Gaudí’s La Pedrera.

 - Air conditioning

 - Central heating

 - Turndown service